ndb38/arc-metals/1_arc-metals/README.md

-### Documentation for Hayes QGIS Project ###
+# Documentation for ArcMetals Project ###
-### Author: Nicholas Barber
+# Author: Nicholas Barber
-### Date: 18/11/2019
+# Creation Date: 18/11/2019
+# Last Updated: 07/06/2021

-I will detail different components of my final QGIS setup to provide context for my Python and MELTS models about what decisions I made about projections, coordinates, filtering, and geotransformation.
+I will detail different components of my final QGIS setup to provide context for my Python models about what decisions I made about projections, coordinates, filtering, and geotransformation. **First this README provides information on the step-by-step process of creating the ArcMetals database (Sections 1-3), and then it provides a full list and inventory of the files present in this repo (Section 4)**.

-#### GEOROC DOWNLOAD
+## 1. Downloading CSV files from GeoRoc

 Here are the steps I took to download each Arc's GeoROC .csv file with similar formats.
 The actual shape of the dataset varied given what chemical data was available for each arc.